bem/bem-xjst/docs/en/7-runtime.md

 block('footer')({ custom: 'footer' });
 block('header')({
     custom: 'header',
-    tag: function() {

     // despite the fact that the second 'apply' argument explicitly
     // specifies the 'footer' block,
-        // the user-defined mode of the 'header' block will be called. return apply('custom', { block: 'footer' });
+    // the user-defined mode of the 'header' block will be called.
-    }
+    tag: () => apply('custom', { block: 'footer' })
 });
 ```